PRAISE, PONDER & PRAY

 PRAY

 After a moment of quietness, let the Spirit of God lead you as you pray for 5 people who you would love to see become followers of Jesus Christ, or people who you know have strayed from God.
+For those following “Engage 2026”, you may also wish to hold before the Lord your wider commitment to pray for 10.
 Name them before the Lord, asking God to reveal Himself to them, and that He would draw them in grace, mercy and love to trust and follow Jesus Christ as Saviour and Lord.

 Close your prayer time with the Lord’s Prayer: